 Some people don’t think this works, but we’ve done this for years and have seen real results with it.
 We’ll continue to do it for our animals.

-Cull the flock
+Cull the Flock

 Now if you’re a hobby farmer, skip this section.
 We’re sustenance farmers, we raise our own food.